 The History of Pancakes

-To prevent them from going to waste these ingredients were cooked into tall stacks of pancakes.
+To prevent them from going to waste, people cooked these ingredients into tall stacks of pancakes.
 They were consumed in such large amounts that this day earned the rightful name of Pancake Day.

 Get 'Em While They're Hot!

-Pancakes come in many different shapes, sizes and flavors.
-They can be sweet, savory, thick, thin, small or large, but they are all delicious!
-While there are many types of pancakes, at Kate’s Kitchen we like to keep it classic with the traditional American style.
-You can your have your choice of Banana, Craisin+Granola, Blueberry, Apple+Pecan or Cinnamon+Roasted Pecan served fresh off the griddle with butter and maple syrup.
-YUM!
+Pancakes come in many different shapes, sizes, and flavors.
+They can be sweet, savory, thick, thin, small, or large, but they are all delicious!
+While there are many styles of pancakes, we like to keep it classic with traditional American-style pancakes at Kate’s Kitchen.